filestack/filestack-java/README.md

 ./gradlew test
 ```

 The integration tests need "API_KEY", "POLICY", and "SIGNATURE" environment variables to be set.
-Assets created for the tests _should_ be cleaned up automatically.
+Assets created for the tests are cleaned up automatically, but there's potential for leftovers if something fails.
 To run:
 ```shell
 export API_KEY=''
 export POLICY=''